testmunk/docs/ios.rst

 ***************************

 1. Open the testmunk sample project in Xcode.
-2. Select the project document on the side bar.
+2. Select your project (from the File Navigator).
 3. Right click your target in the list of targets.
 If you do not see the list of targets, you need to press this button:

 .. image:: _static/img/sidebarss.png